cirrusflyer275ds/ctx-eor-site/docs/about.md

 ## Why “CTX”?

-CTX stands for **Context**.
+Hireway stands for **Context**.
 Because that's what real hiring requires.
 Not just résumés or interviews — but **real-world performance** in your real-world context.

 We help you find the people who **fit your team**, not just the job posting.